-United States: Homemade macaroni and cheese tops the list, especially when the sauce is made with a mix of fine cheeses, such as extra sharp Cheddar, Parmigiano-Reggiano, Gruyere, and Asiago.
+Homemade macaroni and cheese top the list, especially when the sauce is made with a mix of fine cheeses, such as extra-sharp cheddar, Parmigiano-Reggiano, Gruyere, and Asiago.
 A buttered breadcrumb topping and chopped prosciutto stirred into the cheese sauce will kick this comfort food classic over the top.
 We like our mac & cheese with truffles, thank you very much.

 France is responsible for a long list of tender meat dishes, including pot au feu (braised beef stew), confit or preserved duck, coq au vin (chicken stewed with wine and vegetables, and cassoulet, a white bean-based dish studded with chunks of sausage and preserved duck legs.

-Italy: Starring slowly braised veal shank, Osso buco is cooked with olive oil, white wine, stock, onions, tomatoes, garlic, anchovies, carrots, celery and lemon peel.
+Starring slowly braised veal shank, Osso buco is cooked with olive oil, white wine, stock, onions, tomatoes, garlic, anchovies, carrots, celery, and lemon peel.
 Upping the comfort food appeal, osso buco is often served with creamy risotto.